e0008233/BackendStudy/BackendStudyNotes/DataStructure/Tree.md

   - a is greater than each data element in p and less than or equal to each data element in q; and
   - b is greater than each data element in q and less than or equal to each data element in r.

+2-3 tree keeps a fairly simple balancing mechanism
+O(lg n) performance

+***
+- Degree represents the lower bound on the number of children a node in the B Tree can have (except for the root). i.e the minimum number of children possible.
+- Whereas the Order represents the upper bound on the number of children. ie. the maximum number possible.

+***
+Disks are slow, with two performance measures:
+- Latency (seek time): how long to get your first bit of data
+- Throughput (transfer rate): how quick once started

 Link: https://blog.csdn.net/sun_tttt/article/details/65445754